Blog

 Celtic and Norse Winter Traditions: Ancient Celebrations of Light and Renewal

 Winter has long been a season of mystery, magic, and myth.
 For ancient Celtic and Norse peoples, the darkest time of the year was rich with symbolism - honouring fire and warmth, their ancestors, the returning sun, and the powerful deities who guided them during the changing of the seasons.
-Their winter traditions and festivals shaped many Christmas customs we still recognise today, from kissing under mistletoe to Christmas tree decorating.
 Understanding these Celtic and Norse Pagan winter traditions offers a fascinating look into how ancient cultures found meaning and resilience in the heart of winter.

 Read More